PRINCIPLES OF TECHNICAL WRITING, PURPOSE OF TECHNICAL REPORTS, PREPARING A DOCUMENTATION PLAN

 experimental methods in order to reach conclusions.
 Research journals are the most common

-2. Research reviews: The review is a special type of scientific article that, in many ways, is like an
+organ of communication in science.2.
+Research reviews: The review is a special type of scientific article that, in many ways, is like an

 extended version of the discussion section of a research paper.
 An essential feature of a review is